The 6 steps of the strategic planning process

 3. Perform a SWOT analysis

 During this phase, you’ll identify your company’s strengths, weaknesses, opportunities, and threats.
 Doing so will help you refine your organization’s goals, so it can proceed in the most constructive way.
+It’s helpful to consult a SWOT analysis template at this stage to get the most out of this exercise.

 Using our soda company as an example, we might realize after performing a SWOT analysis that there’s a great opportunity in a new overseas market.
 So, this would replace our original objective of targeting a specific demographic.